Phantasmagoria CANTO V ( Byckerment )

 "DON'T they consult the 'Victims,' though?"

-I said.
 "They should, by rights,

 Give them a chance - because, you know,